4D5A/4d5a.github.io/_posts/2022-09-02-active-directory-elevated-users-health-check.md

 ### Building the Get-ElevatedADUsers Project

 #### Project Objectives
-My objective of this project were:
+My objectives for this project were:

 * Identify the Active Directory user objects that have an adminCount attribute other than ```0``` or ```<NOT SET>```
 * Identify the Active Directory user objects that are currently a member of a Protected Group